GermanKingYT/deftcode.ninja/_posts/2014-05-01-reflect-and-stored-xss-in-ebay-motors.markdown

 		http://www.ebay.com/sch/Car-Truck-Parts-/6030/i.html?_nkw=2007%20BMW%20&_trksid=p2059388.m2833&_sasl=\"%20onclick="javascript:prompt(666);//

-* Now you see the arbitrary code was executed
+* Now you can see that the arbitrary you have injected was executed

 ### Example demostration screen